JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 Overall, I will be looking to see that you followed up each of your four requests as necessary and managed their progress prudently.

 Remember, as outlined on the checklist, you will also need to obtain and analyze some previously released records from any level of government.
-As you will recall, several provincial sites provide actual copies of releases for immediate download, so everyone will be able to easily find such records.
+As you will recall, several provincial and federal sites provide actual copies of releases for immediate download, so everyone will be able to easily find such records.

 Here is an example of what I expect in the way of analysis, using the example of RCMP records.